ReVanced/revanced-documentation/docs/revanced-development/1_setup_development_environment.md

 - Pull new commits from remote to keep your branch up to date

 - Keep your Run/Debug configuration up to date.
 Make sure, you use the correct paths in your program argument after you pull new commits.
-If you forget to do this, you might end up debugging for hours until realizing, you supply the wrong paths to the ReVanced CLI
+If you forget to do this, you might end up debugging for hours until realising, you supply the wrong paths to the ReVanced CLI

-- Use development branches and always branch off and PR to the `dev` branch
+- Use development branches and always branch off and PR to `dev` branches

 - To use the local `revanced-patcher` project in the `revanced-cli` and `revanced-patches` projects, make sure you publish it to the local Maven repository with `./gradlew publish` and use the correct version in the `build.gradle.kts` file in the `revanced-cli` and `revanced-patches` projects, otherwise, it will use the package from GitHub Packages